syoyo/tinygltf/README.md

 # Header only C++ tiny glTF library(loader/saver).

+**NOTICE!
+Tiny glTF is still in development and does not provide official release at the morment.
+Please take a look at `devel` branch**

-`TinyGLTF` is a header only C++ glTF https://github.com/KhronosGroup/glTF library.
+`TinyGLTF` is a header only C++ glTF 2.0 https://github.com/KhronosGroup/glTF library.

 ![](images/glview_duck.png)